Kazumi565/FileMonitorSystem/README.md

 - Bargan Mihai: [Kazumi565](https://github.com/Kazumi565)

 ---

-## Current Issues

-- **Status Command**: The `status` command is not working as intended and may not accurately reflect changes in the monitored files.
-I am actively investigating this issue and working on a fix.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to the project, please fork the repository and submit a pull request with your changes.